Starkiller645/angel/README.md

 * Add functionality to scrape and view Reddit urls (/r/...) from posts

 # Installation
-I haven't got distro packages working on any level yet, but hopefully that should come soon
+I haven't got distro packages working on any level yet, but hopefully that should come soon.

 1. `git clone https://github.com/Starkiller645/angel.git; cd angel`
 2. `make`